grundeinkommensbuero/berliner-sammelapp-website/content/posts/dwe-app-review.en.md

 weight: 5
 ---

-_This article was originally written as a review of the DWE Sammel-App which is the precursor to the Berliner Sammelapp.
+_This article was originally written as a review of the DWE Sammel-App, which is the precursor to the Berliner Sammelapp.
 It's about the experiences of that developer team, which is still active with the Berliner Sammelapp to differing extents._

 # Intro
 ## What's the DWE?